kanaria69/Mainecoco/README.md

-## What did the mountain climber name his son?
-Cliff.
+## What do you call corn that joins the army?
+Kernel.